anhnmt/rancher-k3s-first-steps/Certificate Manager (TLS Demo)/README.md

-# Enable SSL for your domain
+# Enable TLS and grab a valid certificate for your domain

 This demo will use the Nginx Ingress Controller, so be sure to have it installed before proceeding.